stacksimplify/aws-fargate-ecs-masterclass/08-Microservices-ServiceDiscovery/README.md

 - **Create User**
     - Verify the email id to confirm account creation email received.
 - **List User**
-    - Verify if newly created user got list.
+    - Verify if newly created user got listed.

 ## Step-7: Increase Number of Tasks to 4 in Notification Microservice ECS Service.
 - Increase Number of Tasks to 4 in Notification Microservice ECS Service.
+    - ECS Service Name: svc-notification-microservice-Service-Discovery
 - Verify in AWS Cloud Map about the newly registered Service Instances for Notification Microservice.

 ## Step-8: Additional Observations
 - Now the request from User Management Microservice to Notification Microservice is local to VPC and not via internet.
 - In this approach we really dont see Elastic load balancing.
 - One service will call other service with service name and those service names are DNS registered in private DNS hosted zone with record set.
-- Example: If we have 3 notification service containers
+- **Example:** If we have 3 notification service containers
     - 3 private IP addresses we will have for those 3 containers
-    - 3 recordsets (A Records) will be created in Route53 with name "notification.appserices.local"
+    - 3 recordsets (A Records) will be created in Route53 with name "notification.microservices.local"
 - This is achieved using **Route53 Multivalue Routing Policy**.
+- **Conclusion:**
-- **Conclusion:**  In short, Service load balancing happens using Route53 multivalue routing policy.
-Its not as effective or substitute as Elastic Load balancing but it will do the job for RESTful API's which are stateless.
+    - In short, Service load balancing happens using Route53 multivalue routing policy.
+    - Its not a substitute for Elastic Load balancing but it will do the job for RESTful API's which are stateless.
+    - In addition, with **Service Discovery** there is no special proxy like load balancer in between two microservices, so no additional network hop which means very good performance improvement using Service Discovery.
 - For additional reference about **Route53 Multivalue Routing Policy** refer below link.
 - Documentation Reference: https://aws.amazon.com/premiumsupport/knowledge-center/multivalue-versus-simple-policies/